Rome (IT), Piazza di Sant'Andrea della Valle [extant] - 1937

 Anno Domini MCMXXXVII, imperii primo.

-is still visible over the entrance of the former offices of the National
+inscription (1937) is still visible over the entrance of the former offices of

-Institute of Insurances (Istituto Nazionale delle Assicurazioni, INA) at Piazza
+the National Institute of Insurances (Istituto Nazionale delle Assicurazioni,

-di Sant’Andrea della Valle 6.
-Raffaello Santarelli authored the text.
+INA) at Piazza di Sant’Andrea della Valle 6.
+Raffaello Santarelli authored the

-carved in sans-serif capitals.
-It consists of an elegiac couplet in the
+inscription is carved in sans-serif capitals.
+It consists of an elegiac

-form of a versus aureus; its two lines are perfectly
+couplet in the form of a versus aureus; its two lines are

-justified, while the date is centralised below in characters of smaller
+perfectly justified, while the date is centralised below in characters of

-dimensions.
-The text concisely connects the foreign and the urbanistic policy
+smaller dimensions.
+The text concisely connects the foreign and the urbanistic

-of the regime as two aspects of the same ideal of greatness: the first verse
+policy of the regime as two aspects of the same ideal of greatness: the first

-refers to the conquest of Ethiopia and the second to the construction of Corso
+verse refers to the conquest of Ethiopia and the second to the construction of

-language echoes the elegiac poets: for example, bellica is in
+couplet’s language echoes the elegiac poets: for example, bellica is

 4.754 (the words bellica virtus as closing feet are only found

-della Valle is the result of the deep urbanistic transformation
+Sant’Andrea della Valle is the result of the deep urbanistic

-that changed this area of the historical centre of Rome with the opening of
+transformation that changed this area of the historical centre of Rome with the

-Corso Rinascimento between 1936 and 1938.
-This alteration responded to
+opening of Corso Rinascimento between 1936 and 1938.
+This alteration responded

 buildings and archaeological ruins of the city and, at the same time, to